How to chose a good makeup artist; 8 Important questions to ask your potential Makeup Artist

 Q #3 – What if you get sick and can’t do my makeup?

-A dedicated artist will replace themselves with another artist, or deal with it and do your appointment anyway.
+A dedicated artist will replace themselves with another artist, or deal with it and do your appointment anyway (if the illness is not contagious).
 Make sure they have a back-up plan, just in case.
+Read their Terms and conditions thoroughly.

 Q #4 – Are there added costs for extras, like touch up products, travel or lashes?